RatJuggler/developer-portfolio/README.md

 Two Docker file are available to create individual images for testing:

-- docker / nginx - The public static files served from an [Nginx](https://www.nginx.com/) instance.
+- docker / nginx - The public static files served using an instance of my [Nginx golden image](https://github.com/RatJuggler/my-production-docker-build).

   Create an image with: `docker build -f docker/nginx/Dockerfile -t portfolio-static .`